KenHV/kenhv.com/_posts/2023-07-17-linux-tweaks.md

 ## Basics

 Go through the [Arch installation guide](https://wiki.archlinux.org/title/Installation_guide).
 If you have an SSD and plan on wiping your drive, do a [memory cell clearing](https://wiki.archlinux.org/title/Solid_state_drive/Memory_cell_clearing#NVMe_drive) to [restore factory write speeds](https://www.anandtech.com/show/2738/8).
 I go with Ext4 for my partitions.
 Refer to the [bytes-per-inode ratio](https://wiki.archlinux.org/title/Ext4#Bytes-per-inode_ratio) and [reserved block](https://wiki.archlinux.org/title/Ext4#Reserved_blocks) sections before creating your Ext4 partition.
-As for the kernel, just use `linux-zen`.
+As for the kernel, just use the default or `linux-zen`.
 Don't bother with all those fancy-sounding custom kernels you find out there.
 Go through the [general recommendations](https://wiki.archlinux.org/title/General_recommendations).
 Except for security, because protection is no fun.

 ## Desktop Environment